facebook/proxygen/README.md

 [folly](https://github.com/facebook/folly).
 If you rebase `proxygen` and `make` starts to fail, you likely need to update to the latest version of `folly`.
 Running `./deps.sh && ./reinstall.sh` will do this for you.
-We are still working on a solution to manage depencies more predictably.
+We are still working on a solution to manage dependencies more predictably.

 ##### Other Platforms